-Nickel 28 is currently using its earnings, if any, and other cash resources for the operation and development of its business.
-Any future determinations to pay dividends on the common shares of Nickel 28 will be at the sole discretion of the board of directors of Nickel 28 after considering a variety of factors and conditions existing from time to time, including current and future commodity prices, production levels, capital expenditure requirements, debt service requirements, operating costs, royalty burdens, and foreign exchange rates.
+Nickel 28 is currently using its earnings, if any, and other cash resources for the operation and development of its business and for share buy-backs under a Normal Course Issuer Bid ("NCIB").
+Any future determinations to pay dividends on the common shares of Nickel 28 and or continue with share buy-backs under an NCIB will be at the sole discretion of the board of directors of Nickel 28 after considering a variety of factors and conditions existing from time to time, including current and future commodity prices, production levels, capital expenditure requirements, debt service requirements, operating costs, royalty burdens, and foreign exchange rates.
 As a result, a holder of Nickel 28 common shares may not receive any return on an investment in Nickel 28 common shares.